relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

 YAML is a data serialization language designed for human interaction.
 It's a strict superset of JSON, another data serialization language.
-But because it's a strict superset, it can do everything that JSON cna do and more.
+But because it's a strict superset, it can do everything that JSON can do and more.
 One significant difference is that newlines and indentation mean something in YAML, whereas JSON uses brackets and braces to convey similar ideas.
 YAML uses three main data formats:

 -   **Scalars**:  The simplest is a *keyvalue* view.
 -   **Lists/sequences**:  Data can be ordered by indexes.